 - Four to six implants in the lower jaw

 - Durable, natural-looking porcelain teeth that are fixed to these implants by dental cement or screws

 What Can I Expect From a Full Mouth Treatment?

 The extent of your treatment process can depend on your individual condition and preferences, but it begins with the placement of dental implants in the jawbone.
 Modern technology allows us to place fixed temporary bridges on the implants on the day of implant placement.
-This technology provides us the a very easy transition from bad teeth or no teeth to a beautiful set of temporary teeth all in one visit.
+This technology provides us a very easy transition from bad or no teeth to a beautiful set of temporary teeth in one visit.
 The final, permanent implant bridges will fully restore function and comfort.
 It is the very best option on all of dentistry.

 How Can I Maintain My New Teeth?

 Cleaning of Fixed Implant Bridges and Full Mouth Implant Bridges is the same as natural teeth.
 By brushing, flossing, using a Waterpik and regular dental hygiene patients can easily maintain their new teeth.
 Implants do not decay, so, though we don’t recommend it, homecare is actually less important than with teeth.